winitzki/scall/tutorial/programming_dhall.md

     in contrafilterableF.cmap a (Optional a) a2opt foa
 ```

-The functions `deflate` and `inflate` must satisfy certain laws that are detailed in Chapter 9 of "The Science of Functional Programming".
+The functions `deflate` and `inflate` must satisfy certain laws that are detailed in ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 9.
 That book also shows various combinators that create new `Filterable` and `Contrafilterable` instances out of previous ones, and proves that the resulting instances always obey the laws.
 Here, we will focus on implementing those combinators in Dhall.